yisiox/tp/docs/DeveloperGuide.md

     * Pros:
       * Saves history between different program launches.
     * Cons:
-      * May have performance issues with many storage accesses.
+      * May have performance issues with frequent storage access.
       * Increases coupling as `Model` will now need a reference to `Storage`.
 </li>